NithyaPr/trustly-monty-hall/README.md

 The game can be started using,

-1. v1/startGame endpoint.
+1. v1/game/start endpoint.
 A unique id is generated and seen in the Id field in response
-2. v1/pickBox/{gameId}.
+2. v1/game/{gameId}/pickup.
 User can select the box which will be picked up
-3. v1/reveal/{gameId}.
+3. v1/game/{gameId}/reveal.
 Host can be used to reveal the box
-4. v1/switch/{gameId} and v1/stay/{gameId} can be used to switch or stay with the option
+4. v1/game/{gameId}/switch and v1/game/{gameId}/stay can be used to switch or stay with the option

+Tech stack:

+Java 11
+Spring boot microservices
+H2 database
+Liquibase
+Rabbit Mq
+Spring cache

+Rabbit Mq:
+Publisher and Listener.

+Publisher pusblish message to Routing key.
+To consume message, a queue should be binded to routingkey rabbitmq.montyhall.publisher.routingkey for exchange x.montyhall

 Monty hall problem - For more information https://en.wikipedia.org/wiki/Monty_Hall_problem